 People often ask us, what does grief feel like?
 In this video, Andy Langford- the Clinical Director for Cruse Bereavement Care, explains some of the most common feelings after a death.

 The death of someone close to us is probably the most devastating experience that will ever happen to us.

 It is natural and normal to grieve when someone we love dies.
 It is not an illness, although for a time it may make us feel ill.
 It will not last forever, although there may be times when it seems as though the pain will never end.
 There is no ‘right’ way to grieve and we each react in our own way.

-Guilt: Guilt is another common reaction.
+Guilt is another common reaction.
 People who have been bereaved of someone close often say they feel directly or indirectly to blame for the person’s death.
 You may also feel guilt if you had a difficult or confusing relationship with the person who has died, or if you feel you didn’t do enough to help them when they were alive.

 Thinking you are hearing or seeing someone who has died is a common experience and can happen when you least expect it.
 You may find that you can't stop thinking about the events leading up to the death.
 "Seeing" the person who has died and hearing their voice can happen because the brain is trying to process the death and acknowledge the finality of it.